Characters of the Marvel Cinematic Universe: A–L: Abraham Erskine

 Dr. Abraham Erskine (portrayed by Stanley Tucci) is the creator of the Super Soldier Serum, being responsible for the origin of Steve Rogers as Captain America and Johann Schmidt as the Red Skull.
 Before being assassinated by Hydra agent Heinz Kruger, Erskine motivates Rogers to always remain as a good man in his heart.

-As of 2025, the character has appeared in one project: the film Captain America: The First Avenger.
+As of 2026, the character has appeared in one project: the film Captain America: The First Avenger.
 Alternate universe variants of Erskine appeared in one project: the Disney+ animated series What If...?.

 Christine Everhart

 Christine Everhart (portrayed by Leslie Bibb) is a news reporter for Vanity Fair and later a news broadcaster for WHiH World News.

-As of 2025, the character has appeared in three projects: the films Iron Man and Iron Man 2; and the web series WHIH Newsfront.
+As of 2026, the character has appeared in three projects: the films Iron Man and Iron Man 2; and the web series WHIH Newsfront.
 Alternate universe variants of Everhart appeared in one project: the Disney+ animated series What If...?.

+E.V.

+E.V. (voiced by Naomi Watts) is an artificial intelligence created by Peter Parker that was installed in the fifth iteration of the Spider-Man Suit and designed to work alongside him in his duties as Spider-Man.

+As of 2026, the character has appeared in one project: the film Spider-Man: Brand New Day.

 F

 James Montgomery Falsworth

 James Montgomery Falsworth (portrayed by JJ Feild) is a British member of the Howling Commandos who fought in World War II.

-As of 2025, the character has appeared in one project: the film Captain America: The First Avenger.
+As of 2026, the character has appeared in one project: the film Captain America: The First Avenger.
 An alternate universe variant of Falsworth appeared in one project: the Disney+ animated series What If...?.

 Sonya Falsworth

 Sonya Falsworth (portrayed by Olivia Colman) is a high-ranking MI6 agent and an old ally of Nick Fury's who looks to protect British national security interests during the Skrulls' infiltration of Earth.
 She forms a partnership with Gi'ah after the latter's defeat of Gravik.

-As of 2025, the character has appeared in one project: the Disney+ series Secret Invasion (2023).
+As of 2026, the character has appeared in one project: the Disney+ series Secret Invasion (2023).

 Fandral the Dashing

 Fandral (initially portrayed by Joshua Dallas and subsequently by Zachary Levi), also known as Fandral the Dashing, is a member of the Warriors Three, depicted as a dashing warrior from Asgard.
 He is killed by Hela in 2017.

-As of 2025, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
+As of 2026, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
 An alternate universe variant of Fandral (voiced by Max Mittelman) appeared in one project: the Disney+ animated series What If...?.

 Fen

 Princess Fen (portrayed by María Mercedes Coroy) is Namor's mother who gave birth to him in 1571 and later died in the 17th century.

-As of 2025, the character has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in one project: the film Black Panther: Wakanda Forever.